Nikolay Madoyan

-Nikolay Madoyan (also spelled Nikolai Madojan, Նիկոլայ Մադոյան; born 1 June 1973 in Yerevan) is an Armenian-German virtuoso violinist.
-Madoyan's continuous performance of 59 world classics of different styles and epochs, for more than 33 hours, has been entered in the Guinness World Records book as an “Officially Amazing” achievement.
+Nikolay Madoyan (also spelled Nikolai Madojan, Նիկոլայ Մադոյան; born 1 June 1973 in Yerevan) is an Armenian-German virtuoso violinist known for large-scale music projects and an international career spanning major orchestras and concert halls.
+He has performed under renowned conductors including Kurt Masur, Claudio Abbado, and Valery Gergiev, and appeared at venues such as London’s Royal Festival Hall, Wigmore Hall, Berliner Philharmonie, and Amsterdam’s Concertgebouw.

+Madoyan's continuous 33-hour performance of 59 world classics from different styles and epochs has been entered in the Guinness World Records book.